 On February 10, 1989, Kiles was mysteriously seen by a number of people driving around in Valerie’s vehicle.
 No one thought anything of it until Kiles visited a neighbor and confessed that he had killed Valerie, Shemaeah, and Lecresha.
 He explained that he and Valerie got into an argument because she was angry that he stole her money and food stamps to buy drugs.
-The fight turned violent and ended with the cruel deaths of the family of three.
+The fight turned violent and he allegedly said it ended with the cruel deaths of the family of three.

 To prove his account, Kiles led the bewildered neighbor to the home where Valerie’s body was wrapped in a blanket.
 She had been beaten to death and placed in the hallway.
 The scene was something out of a horror film.
 There was blood in Valerie’s bedroom as well as two large pools of blood in the girls’ room.

 Kiles reportedly told the neighbor, his mother, and a family friend that he left Valerie’s body in the house but threw Shemaeah and Lecresha’s bodies into the Colorado River.
 Lecresha’s remains were later located in an irrigation canal in Mexico.
 A medical examiner determined that like her mother, the nine-month-old was also beaten to death.

 Almost 30 years later, Shemaeah’s remains have never been found.

 Even without the five-year-old’s body, Kiles was charged, tried, and convicted of the three murders.
 He was initially sentenced to death, but a court found that during his trial he had an inadequate defense, so his conviction was overturned.
 However, in his second trial, he was sentenced to death once again for Valerie’s murder.

 For the murders of the innocent young girls, he received life in prison.
 Kiles is currently awaiting execution but continues to fight his case in the appeals court arguing that he didn’t premeditate the crimes.
 His death sentence still stands.